-We were joined at our July Benefit and Budgeting Calculator steering group by users who shared their experiences of the calculator and gave their feedback on how we can make it even better.
+We were joined at our July Better Off Calculator steering group by users who shared their experiences of the calculator and gave their feedback on how we can make it even better.
 The meeting was held on the hottest day of the year and those who were unable to travel joined us by weblink.

 The heat did not deter the group from covering the main objectives in depth which were to: